rostand2017/rxanimdownloader/README.md

 -  with your terminal, move to the directory /rxanimdowloader/rxanimdowloader
 -  Run the command `scrapy crawl anime -o conan.json -a search="Detective Conan"`
 -  You can see the a created file with name conan.json (Here are all download link for each episode of Detective Conan)
+## Make a multiple download
+-   with the terminal, move to the root directory
+-   Run the command ``python downloader.py conan.json`` (conan.json is the file generated previously)